Suor/django-cacheops/README.rst

 | **Mass updates**

-Normally `qs.update(...)` doesn't emit any events and thus doesn't trigger invalidation.
+Normally ``qs.update(...)`` doesn't emit any events and thus doesn't trigger invalidation.
-And there is no transparent and efficient way to do that: trying to act on conditions will invalidate too much if update conditions are orthogonal to many queries conditions, and to act on specific objects we will need to fetch all of them, which `QuerySet.update()` users generally try to avoid.
+And there is no transparent and efficient way to do that: trying to act on conditions will invalidate too much if update conditions are orthogonal to many queries conditions, and to act on specific objects we will need to fetch all of them, which ``QuerySet.update()`` users generally try to avoid.

-In the case you actually want to perform the latter cacheops provides a shortcut:
+In the case you actually want to perform the latter, cacheops provides a shortcut:

 .. code:: python